department-of-veterans-affairs/vets-website/README.md

 (development), while the staging and production branches will use the production build type.

-A push to the `staging` branch will trigger additional automated accessibility testing.
+A push to `master`, `staging`, or `production` will trigger additional automated accessibility testing.
 To run these tests locally, use `$ npm run test:accessibility` after ensuring you've run a current build.

-Travis also always builds in optmized mode with `NODE_ENV=production`.
-See build section for distinction between BUILDTYPE and NODE_ENV.
+Travis will build with `NODE_ENV=production` and test both "production" and "development" `BUILDTYPE`.

 ### Deploy
 Because this is a static site, deployment is simply synchronizing the generated artifacts